 The DIY Conundrum

 In fact, the home inspection business hasn’t paralleled home sales.
 The Victoria franchise owner of Pillar To Post home inspectors, Erletz says his 2017 business was down “significantly” from 2016.
-And while 2018 is picking up, buyers continue to make ill-advised choices in the precipitous market.
+Buyers continue to make ill-advised choices in the precipitous market.

 One of the leading causes for home problems are bad renovations, either done by the homeowner or poorly-skilled tradespeople.
 The troublesome trend of people watching do-it-yourself TV shows has fuelled the debacle, Erletz says.